Luden/greek-to-me/README.md

 - If you pass a full file path to `run_sub_maker.cmd`, it will bypass the UI prompt and process the file directly.

 ## Issues
-Token limits are not handled.
+Daily token and request limits are not handled.
 The application will stop working properly if you deplete your ChatGPT token limit.

 - Transcription with whisperx is BAD, but it’s the best free offline solution available right now.
 - Translation with Argos is HORRIBLE, but it’s all you can get for free and still better than Google Translate, in my opinion.